ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 #### The Standards Landscape: Who is Setting the Rules?

 Standards do not grow on trees, standards development organizations (SDO) craft them, which are the backbone of multimedia forensics.
-It started with pioneers like the Scientific Working Group on Digital Evidence (SWGDE) and the International Organization on Computer Evidence (IOCE), whose 1999 "Digital Evidence: Standards and Principles" laid early tracks for handling digital chaos—think floppy disks to first-gen internet files [1].
+It started with pioneers like the Scientific Working Group on Digital Evidence (SWGDE) and the International Organization on Computer Evidence (IOCE), whose 1999 "Digital Evidence: Standards and Principles" laid early tracks for handling digital chaos, think floppy disks to first-gen internet files [1].
 Building on the groundwork laid by SWGDE and IOCE, modern standards development organizations have expanded these principles to address the complexity of today's digital evidence landscape.

 - ***ISO (International Standards Organization)***: The global heavyweight known for its rigorous standards for lab accreditation (e.g., ISO/IEC 17025) and inspection processes, which underpin consistency and credibility in multimedia forensic practices worldwide. <br><br>